Code-Institute-Submissions/mdenoronha-milestone-project-4/README.md

-If all updated ingredients are marked gluten free, gluten free result is active | Successful The method result matches the updated recipe's record | Successful The amount and ingredient results match the updated recipe_ingredients records | Successful Clicking submit updates record in the databse | Successful My Account |
+If all updated ingredients are marked gluten free, gluten free result is active | Successful The method result matches the updated recipe's record | Successful The amount and ingredient results match the updated recipe_ingredients records | Successful Clicking submit updates record in the database | Successful My Account |
 Clicking Add New takes user to add recipe - info page | Successful My Recipe dropdown shows all recipes belonging to user | Successful